-However the ratio depends on the observer's distance x.
-The ratio IRLIFL is calculated twice, first for a position in the middle of the channel and secondly for a position at the far end.
+However the ratio depends on the observer's distance from the (front) light x.
+Therefore the ratio IRLIFL is calculated twice, first for a position in the middle of the channel and secondly for a position at the far end.

 Middle of the channel: